SEACC Logo

 Next Entries »

-We acknowledge the Tlingit, Haida and Tsimshian people who have been stewards of the forests and waters of this land since time immemorial and continue to do so today, and on whose land we each do our work and live our lives.
+We acknowledge the Lingit, Haida and Tsimshian peoples whose traditional way of life and spiritual existence grew from the forest and waters of this land long before recorded time.
+We are grateful for their deep knowledge as continuing caretakers, and on whose land we do our work and live our lives.

 Take Action Now